‘The Tools I Used To Survive Widowhood’ was updated on 8.31.22.

 The trend toward singlehood is on the rise.
 Singles are becoming one of the largest demographics.
 About 50% of American adults are either divorced, widowed, or never married.
-We are living longer so there are more widows’, and though the stigma of being alone has lessened, it hasn’t disappeared completely.
+Women are living longer so there are more widows, and though the stigma of being alone has lessened, it hasn’t disappeared completely.

 Nevertheless, before a widow can reenter society, she likely encounters several bumps in the road.
 Aside from the emotional trauma of losing a spouse, she is suddenly thrust out of her comfort zone and forced to do things on her own.

 In one split second in my 40’s, I was no longer Mrs. Michael A. Forman.
 I was a widow.
 My late husband, also in his 40’s, had suddenly passed away from an unexpected heart attack.

 The day of Michael’s funeral is a blur.
 I don’t recall the Rabbi’s words.
 I do not remember how I arrived or left Michael’s funeral.

 Similarly, I don’t know who put a lifesaving paperback book in my hand at the end of the service.
 The book became my savior as I began a new passage, a new journey back to life.